Sandlie101G12B/Java-tutorials-for-beginners/README.md

 Welcome to the Java Tutorials for Beginners!
 This repository contains a collection of tutorials designed to help beginners learn Java programming from scratch.

+## Java Advanced Guide

+In addition to the beginner tutorials, we now have a Java Advanced Guide for those looking to deepen their knowledge.
+The advanced guide covers more complex topics and is designed for those who have completed the beginner tutorials or have equivalent experience.

+To access the Java Advanced Guide, navigate to the [`java-beginner-to-advanced-guide`](https://github.com/Sandlie101G12B/Java-tutorials-for-beginners/blob/main/java_advanced_guide.md) directory in this repository.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: